core-wg/comi/draft-ietf-core-comi.md

 ### Event stream Resource Discovery

-The presence and location of (path to) each event stream implemented by the CoMI server are discovered by sending a GET request to "/.well-known/core" including a resource type (RT) parameter with the value "core.c.es".
+The presence and location of (path to) each event stream implemented by the CORECONF server are discovered by sending a GET request to "/.well-known/core" including a resource type (RT) parameter with the value "core.c.es".